matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 Emoticons are recommended to have a size of about 128x128 pixels.
 Even though the fallback specifies a height of 32, this is to ensure that the emotes still look good on higher DPI screens.

-Stickers are recommended to have a size of about 512x512 pixels.
+Stickers are recommended to have a size of up to 512x512 pixels.

 Furthermore, these images should either have a mimetype of `image/png`, `image/gif` or `image/webp`.
 They can be animated.